filecoin-project/research/research-notes/2018-05-jury-trial-data-availability.md

 We now need to provide a different notion of data availability:

-A client stores the data with a storage provider (or more) and they want to have a guarantee that **either data is available (can be retrieved at the time of request), or the storage provider is penalized**.
+A client stores the data with a storage provider (or more) and they want to have a guarantee that **either the data is available (can be retrieved at the time of request), or the storage provider is penalized**.

 ### Fair Delivery
 A delivery of a file between a client and a provider is fair if there are two valid outcomes of the protocol:
-- Output 1: the client receives the file and the provider is not penalized
+- Output 1: the client receives the file
 - Output 2: the client does not receive the file and the provider is penalized
+- (Output 3: the client aborts, the client does not receive the file and the provider is not penalized)

 **Problem with fair delivery!**:
 This problem reduces to the fair exchange problem!
 There is no way we can achieve a fair delivery as described, without a trusted third party!
+Note: the fair delivery protocol can only be initiated by the client.

 ### Fair Delivery with Third Third Party (TTP)

-Here, I describe an optimistic "Fair Delivery" protocol with a trusted third party (TTP) in an optimistic setting (this means that the client or the provider invoke the trusted third party only in case of conflicts).
+We describe an optimistic "Fair Delivery" protocol with a trusted third party (TTP) in an optimistic setting (this means that the client or the provider invoke the trusted third party only in case of conflicts).

 **Protocol**:
 - Setup: